-These Creamy Cauliflower Mashed Potatoes are super fluffy and tasty - make them as a healthy alternative to traditional mashed potatoes with less carbs!
+These creamy Cauliflower Mashed Potatoes are super fluffy and tasty - make them as a lighter low carb alternative to the traditional recipe!

 - Cut the cauliflower into florets and sauté in a skillet with butter.